shruti1512/RWBootcampHomeWork/Week04/README.md

   Steps for crash resoluton -

   1. The code was trying to access house1 which was nil as it was not initilaized.
-Type command 'po house1' in the debug console and it ertuens nil.
+Type command 'po house1' in the debug console and it returns nil.

   ​       Fix - Initialize house1 using the memberwise initializer.